Skip to content

 SizeInBytes uint64 The size of the subtree in bytes.

 FeeHash chainhash.Hash Hash representing the combined fees of the subtree.
+Note: This field is currently unused.

 Nodes []SubtreeNode An array of SubtreeNode objects, representing individual "nodes" within the subtree.

-Here, a `SubtreeNode is a data structure representing a transaction hash, a fee, and the size in bytes of said TX.
+Here, a SubtreeNode is a data structure representing a transaction hash, a fee, and the size in bytes of said TX.

 • root hash: 32 bytes